sCent02/AWS-VPC-with-Public-Private-Subnets-and-EC2-Deployment/README.md

 ### 6. Cleanup Instructions
 For our safety and to avoid unexpected charges from our AWS Accout.
-We sould keep in mind to use terraform destroy to terminate the resources that we recently build.
+We sould keep in mind to use `terraform destroy` to terminate the resources that we recently build.
 ![TerraformDestroy](image/TerraformDestroy.PNG)

 This is the end of my Phase 1 project.
 I hope you appreciate my step by step on building my first terraform project.

+📖 Lessons Learned

+Importance of network segmentation (public vs private subnets)

+Applying least privilege when exposing EC2 to the internet

+Understanding how security groups and route tables work together.

 ### 7. Future Improvements
 For the next phase of this project.
 I will deploy the following: